 - a.
-Write a C program to find the minimum, maximum and average in an array of integers. - a.
+Write a C program to find the minimum, maximum and average in an array of integers. - b.
 Write a C program that uses functions to perform the following: - 1.
-Addition of Two Matrices - 2.
-Multiplication of Two Matrices - b.
-Write a C program to find the Transpose of a matrix. - c.
-Write a function to swap the values of two variables using call by value. - d.
-Write a function to swap the values of two variables using call by reference. - e.
+AdditionofTwoMatrices - 2.
+MultiplicationofTwoMatrices - c.
+Write a C program to find the Transposeofamatrix. - d.
+Write a function to swap the values of two variables using call by value. - e.
+Write a function to swap the values of two variables using call by reference. - f.
 Write C programs that use both recursive and non-recursive functions - 1.
 To find the factorial of a given integer. - 2.
-To find the GCD (greatest common divisor) of two given integers. - f.
-Write a program for reading elements using a pointer into an array and display the values using the array. - g.
-Write a program for display values reverse order from an array using a pointer. - h.
+To find the GCD(greatest common divisor) of two given integers. - g.
+Write a program for reading elements using a pointer into an array and display the values using the array. - h.
+Write a program for display values reverse order from an array using a pointer. - i.
 Write a program through a pointer variable to sum of n elements from an array.